Moezzibadi/Analyse-de-sentiment-du-site-Glassdoor/README.md

 3) Latent Dirichlet Allocation [[1]](#1) for topic modeling (Not a suitable method for this application as mentioned in presentation - as an alternative one should use : *Biterm Topic Model* [[2]](#2)).

-- To be able to run the scraping part, a *secret.json* file is needed.
+- To be able to run the scraping part, a *secret.json* file containing the log-in identification is needed.

 - For extra information, you can find the Rmarkdown presentaion (in french) here : https://moezzibadi.github.io/Analyse-de-sentiment-du-site-Glassdoor/Proj_gl.html